KacieAhmed/Alchemy-TakeHome/README.md

 Now that you understand the basics, let's demonstrate how to get gas prices in the new EIP-1559 standard.
 Follow along and code with us!

+**We will be building an application that displays gas fees in the EIP-1559 standard** 🚀

 ## Step 1: Download Node.js